-The flower-like structure at the top of the Triratna symbol and the two columns in the middle of it has been removed when it was used in the College Crest.
+The flower-like structure at the top of the Triratna symbol and the two columns in the middle of it have been removed when it was used in the College Crest.

 The Crest was first designed in 1941.
 Mr. Nandasiri Muthukumarana – a prestigious Old Rahulian, who was a student at that time – states that under the supervision of Mr. Justin Wijewardana, who designed the College Crest, Mr. W.A.
 Wikcramasinghe, who was an Old Rahulian himself, drew the first official College Crest on the stage of the then main hall for everyone to see.

 In 1944, the College Crest was coloured for the first time.
-The colours Blue and Yellow were used as the colours of the crest based on the Buddhist flag (Read more about College Colours.).
-Pink colour was used for the lotus symbol in the crest.
+The colours Blue and Golden Yellow were used as the colours of the crest based on the Buddhist flag (Read more about College Colours.).
+The pink colour was used for the lotus symbol on the crest.